-Surely there must have been questions, as children, that were raised as to why extra cookies and crisps are included in the monthly grocery for the current month but not for the next.
-Ingredients for a much coveted milkshake are bought for another and not for the succeeding months.
+Surely there must have been questions, as children, that were asked as to why extra cookies and chips are included in the groceries in this month, but not for the next.
+Ingredients for a much coveted cake recipe or maybe milkshakes that are bought for another and not for the succeeding months.

 This is the most basic example of budgeting that parents often teach their children at a very young age.
-It shows how control over the budget is maintained by showing them that it is alright to splurge on food that is purely for indulgence from time to time as long as it is not done in excess.
-This practice promotes flexibility in budgeting ensuring that it will take its full effect.
+It shows how control over the budget is maintained by showing them that it is alright to splurge on food that is purely for indulgence from time to time, as long as it is not done in excess.
+This practice promotes commitment and flexibility in budgeting to ensure that it will take its full effect.

-For a budget to be sustained in the long term, control and flexibility are the main points that need to be applied.
-These elements are essential in helping an individual understand where their money is going and also allows them to develop a plan where they can easily track spending, save, and more easily monitor and reach financial goals.
+For a budget to be sustained in the long term, commitment and flexibility are the main points that need to be applied.
+These elements are essential in helping us understand where our money is going, and also allows us to develop a plan where we can easily track spending, save, and more easily monitor our cashflow to reach our financial goals.

 How To Create A Flexible Budget